 Some submitters expressed concerns that an increase in patronage will result in increased levels of noise due to additional patrons, children playing in the on-site alfresco dining area, dogs being tied up outside the premises and from deliveries.
-Since the use commenced in October 2016, the City has received seven complaints relating to noise.
+Since the use commenced in October 2016, the City has received seven complaints relating to noise, however there is no record of the City confirming a breach of assigned noise levels in relation to the complaints submitted by nearby residents.
 The complaints alleged that deliveries were taking place early in the morning (from 6.00am) which resulted in noise from trucks being left running for the duration of the delivery, talking between drivers and staff, noise from the tailgate being used, doors being slammed and crates being dragged.
-One complaint related to furniture being set up in the outdoor area from 6:15 am coinciding with delivery vehicles.
+One complaint related to furniture being set up in the outdoor area from 6:15am coinciding with delivery vehicles.
 Others considered the noise generated from patron noise and dogs barking.
+The City has given direction to the business operator on each occasion regarding the allegations for them to reduce noise and/or cease the activity causing the complaint.